View Site Map

 Redesign Description: Introductory Biology

-Institution: University of Richmond
+Institution: University of Georgia

-Redesign Description: General Biology at Fairfield University
+Redesign Description: General Chemistry at the University of Iowa

 Humanities

-Institution: Tallahassee Community College
+Institution: Northeast State Community College

 Scholar: Jim Wohlpart

-Redesign Description: Understanding the Visual and Performing Arts
+Redesign Description: Understanding the Visual and Performing Arts at Florida Gulf Coast University

-Jim Wohlpart is Professor of English and Associate Dean in the College of Arts and Sciences at Florida Gulf Coast University (FGCU).
-He is a founding member of the faculty at FGCU, which has an emphasis on technology and on sustainability.
-Jim has worked on large-scale course redesign since 2001 beginning with the redesign of Understanding the Visual and Performing Arts at FGCU as part of the NCAT’s Program in Course Redesign.
+Jim Wohlpart is provost and executive vice president for academic affairs at the University of Northern Iowa.
+He is a founding member of the faculty at Florida Gulf Coast University where he led a team in the 2001 redesign of a humanities course as part of NCAT’s Program in Course Redesign.
 Jim received his master’s from Colorado State University in 1988 and his doctorate from the University of Tennessee in 1993.
-He has taught courses in nineteenth-century United States Literature and Culture and in Environmental Literature at the University of Tennessee (1989-1994) and FGCU (1994 to present).
-He has also received funds and grants to support several readings and workshops on campus, including grants from the Florida Humanities Council.
 He has presented at a wide variety of international, national, and regional conferences as well as at symposiums and workshops on course redesign, including the Rocky Mountain Modern Language Association Meeting; the Course Redesign Symposium at Seton Hall (keynote address); the World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education; the Conference on College Composition and Communication; and the Creative Online Course Design and Teaching Conference.
 In addition, he served as the moderator for the Dallas TeleLearning Professional Development Seminar on Teaching and Learning in the 21st Century.
-Finally, he has published one article on the redesign, co-authored with colleagues at FGCU, entitled “Online Education in the Visual and Performing Arts: Strategies for Increasing Learning and Reducing Costs” in the January 2006 Journal of Educators Online.
+Finally, he has published two articles on the redesign, co-authored with colleagues at FGCU, entitled “Online Education in the Visual and Performing Arts: Strategies for Increasing Learning and Reducing Costs” in the January 2006 Journal of Educators Online and "The Reliability of Computer Software to Score Essays: Innovations in a Humanities Course" in Computers and Composition.

-Scholars Sorted by:
+Scholars Biographies Sorted by:

 Type of Institution